HQClabo/HighKineticInductanceMetamaterials/Modules/README.md

 _returns window_both_feedlines,pads,mask,mask_overlap_

 Draws the waveguide with contact pads and a T-feedline to the resonator.
-In the middle matched to 50 $\Omega$ .
+In the middle matched to 50 $\epsilon$ .
 ![T_feedline_extended_negative](https://github.com/HQClabo/HighKineticInductanceMetamaterials/blob/main/Modules/pictures/T_feedline_extended_negative.png)
 (mask_overlap is 1 μm bigger than mask, the orange rectangle)